 This plastic-free candle burns for as long as 60 hours and comes packaged in a sustainable paper box.

-Ellis Brooklyn makes non-toxic candles meticulously hand poured in New York into handmade recyclable glass containers.
+Ellis Brooklyn makes non-toxic, zero-waste candles meticulously hand-poured in New York into handmade recyclable glass containers.
 It uses domestically grown soy wax and a hemp wick.
 It also has a long burning time of about 50-60 hours.

-These non-toxic candles come in layers of unique scents, from fresh Capri fig through a blossoming of jasmine before finishing with pepper and sandlewood.
+These non-toxic candles come in layers of unique scents, from fresh Capri fig through a blossoming of jasmine, before finishing with pepper and sandalwood.

 Evermore London makes candles meticulously crafted by skilled artisans and hand-poured into hand-blown glass jars.
 It creates a perfect mix of soy and rapeseed.